Over 2 million people sustain an acquired brain injury each year and researchers predict this number is likely grossly underestimated.

-Memory - Memory difficulties are probably the most common characteristic of students with brain injury, and present the greatest challenge for learning.
+Memory difficulties are probably the most common characteristic of students with brain injury and present the greatest challenge for learning.
 The primary problem is a decreased ability to store information and recall it at a later time.
 The storage and retrieval of pre-injury memories or previously acquired knowledge may be surprisingly intact.

-Communication-Language functions such as writing, reading, speaking, listening, and "pragmatics" may be impaired.
-Communication pragmatics problems are interrupting, talking out of turn, dominating discussions, speaking too loudly or rudely, or standing too closely to the listener.
+Communication functions such as writing, reading, speaking, listening, and "pragmatics" may be impaired.
+Examples of "pragmatics" problems are interrupting, talking out of turn, dominating discussions, speaking too loudly or rudely, or standing too close to the listener.

-Spatial Reasoning refers to the ability to recognize shapes of objects, judge distances accurately, navigate, read a map, visualize images, comprehend mechanical functions, or recognize position in space.
+Refers to the ability to recognize the shapes of objects, judge distances accurately, navigate, read a map, visualize images, comprehend mechanical functions, or recognize the position in space.
 Mathematic abilities are linked to spatial reasoning.

-Executive Functions - The ability to set goals, plan, and work methodically toward a goal, especially with any mental flexibility, may be impaired.
-The difficulty may show as disorganization and poor problem solving and judgement especially with time and money.
+The ability to set goals, plan, and work methodically toward an end result, especially with any mental flexibility, may be impaired.
+The difficulty may show as disorganization, poor problem solving and judgment especially with details involving time and multiple variables.

-Psychosocial - Some common types of psychosocial disabilities may appear as depression or withdrawal, poor insight, poor reality orientation, low frustration tolerance, heightened irritability, restlessness, anxiety, emotional lability, impulsiveness, poor social judgment, disinhibited sexual behavior, euphoria, apathy, fatigue, and/or poor personal hygiene.
+Some common types of psychosocial disabilities include depression or withdrawal, poor insight, poor reality orientation, low frustration tolerance, heightened irritability, restlessness, anxiety, emotional instability, impulsiveness, poor social judgment, disinhibited sexual behavior, euphoria, apathy, fatigue, and/or poor personal hygiene.